talon-one/talon_one.js/docs/ManagementApi.md

 ## getLoyaltyPrograms

-> InlineResponse2008 getLoyaltyPrograms()
+> InlineResponse2007 getLoyaltyPrograms()

+List loyalty programs

-List all loyalty Programs
+List the loyalty programs of the account.

 ### Example